Joe’s Guide to the U2 General Admission

 Q: What if the venue bans camping overnight?

-A: I think this is the reason why the “check-in” system started, which I noticed to first appear in 2009 during the 360 tour.
+A: I believe this is the reason why the “check-in” system started, which I noticed to first appear in 2009 during the 360 tour.

-This was the case at the first show in Vancouver for the IE Tour and Joshua Tree Tour (and indeed at many cities where venues do not want to be liable if something happens to a fan on their property over night).
-Security did not want people to camp, because of the sensitivities around tent-cities being built and homelessness in the city.
-But they were willing to let 5 of us to manage the queue by collecting names and putting numbers on people’s hands.
-People were asked to return at periodic times to check-in and the morning of the show for ‘roll-call’.
+Usually, venues allow a few people to manage the queue by collecting names and putting numbers on people’s hands.
+Fans were asked to return at periodic times to check-in and the morning of the show for ‘roll-call’.
 If people were not present during check-in times and during roll-call, they were scratched off the queue list.
 This was very effective during Las Vegas (360 Tour), where security cooperated completely, and actually kicked late-comers out.
 Lesson to be learned: you can’t just collect a number and expect to show up 2 hours before we’re let into the venue.
 Mind you, not all venue security act as cooperatively, and may not care about the numbering system.
 It’s up to fans to implement and self-police the queue.

 Q: What happens if a venue tells us we can’t queue up until a certain time?
 Would we be arrested?